tqueer/toric/README.md

-# Calssification of colored path graphs with 4 vertices.
+# Classification of colored path graphs with 4 vertices.

 This repository contains the following files: